PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 error when trying to install PhyloAcc it likely means:

-- Anaconda isn't installed - See here for installation instructions
+- conda isn't installed - See here for installation instructions

 2. conda cannot solve the environment